MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/governance-complaince-oraccle-iaas.md

 ---
-title: Governance and compliance for Oracle on Azure IaaS
+title: Governance and compliance for Oracle on Azure VMs landing zone accelerator
-description: Learn about governance and compliance for Oracle on Azure IaaS.
+description: Learn about governance and compliance for Oracle on Azure VMs landing zone accelerator.
 author: jjaygbay1
 ms.author: jacobjaygbay
 ms.reviewer: ramakoni